orrsella/sbt-sound/README.md

 ### Sounds

-The sbt-sound jar comes pre-loaded with 14 sounds (shamelessly copied from Mountain Lion sounds folder, hope I won't get in trouble for this):
+The sbt-sound jar comes pre-loaded with 14 sounds (shamelessly copied from Mountain Lion's sounds folder, hope I won't get in trouble for this):

 * Basso
 * Blow